GSM Foils Limited

 Risks & Watch-points

-- Optical revenue impact from LME aluminium price volatility.
+- Optical revenue impact and margin squeezes from LME aluminium price volatility.

 - Export margin realization depends entirely on passing strict US FDA / EU GMP audits.